Management (MGT) courses

 Managerial business communication theory and practice that includes speaking to large groups, interacting within small groups, improving listening skills, composing messages, writing reports based on library research, making ethical decisions, and communicating with other cultures and nationalities.

-MGT 299 Internship in Business ManagementPrerequisite(s): 24 credit hours or equivalent experience.
+MGT 299 Internship in Business ManagementPrerequisite(s): 24 credit hours or instructor permission.